 Colorado law (Board of Health rule 6 CCR 1009-2) requires all students attending Colorado schools and licensed child cares to be vaccinated against certain diseases unless an exemption is filed.

-Under Colorado law, a student may be exempted from immunizations if they have submitted a signed medical, religious or personal exemption.
+Under Colorado law, a student may be exempted from immunizations if they have submitted a signed medical or non-medical exemption certificate.

 Students must submit documentation of immunization or exemption

-This school year BVSD will be enforcing Colorado law requiring all students attending Colorado schools and licensed child cares to be vaccinated against certain diseases unless a signed medical, religious or personal exemption is filed with the school.
+BVSD follows Colorado law requiring all students attending Colorado schools and licensed child cares to be vaccinated against certain vaccine-preventable diseases unless an exemption is filed with the school.
 Students who are not in compliance with immunization requirements will be excluded from school after October 31, 2022 until their status is compliant.

 You can check your child's immunization compliance status now in the IC Parent Portal under Health.